openshift/enhancements/enhancements/network/primary-user-defined-networks-for-virtualization-workloads.md

 metrics is a possibility.

-**Note:** we could mitigate the first drawback (not having IPv6) support if we extended the DHCP flow behavior to DHCPv6 and sent RAs from the GW routers for primary UDN networks.
+**Note:** we could mitigate the first drawback (not having IPv6) support if we extended the DHCP OVN flow behavior to DHCPv6 and sent RAs from the GW routers for primary UDN networks.
 This would require more work in the SDN side of the integration.
 This would leave service mesh / ACS / metric integration as the drawback of this option.